aurelzefi/bootstrap-icons/README.md

 <x-bi-alarm-fill class="text-primary" width="2em" height="2em"/>
 ```

-For a full list list of the available icons, you can go to the official Bootstrap documentation https://icons.getbootstrap.com.
+For a full list list of the available icons, visit the official Bootstrap documentation https://icons.getbootstrap.com.